Handle Operators in String Theory: Riemann Surfaces

 From the latter expression we also have that since $|\mu_{\bar{z}}^{\phantom{z}z}|^2\geq0$ and $\det \,g_{ab}>0$, the parametrisation (\ref{eq:gabmurho1}) requires, $ \frac{1}{2}{\rm Tr}\,g_{ab} \geq\sqrt{\det \,g_{ab}}, $ and since this is trivially true (given the components $g_{ab}$ are real) this in turn implies that only the following range is associated to orientation-preserving diffeomorphisms:

 This remains true for any real metric associated to an oriented surface.
-(Indeed, one can show that the complement, $|\mu_{\bar{z}}^{\phantom{z}z}|\geq1$, is associated to orientation-reversing diffeomorphisms, in which case the coefficient of $\sqrt{\det \,g_{ab}}$ in both expressions in (\ref{eq:rho+}) flips sign, the remaining terms beng unaltered.)
-Saturating the first inequality in (\ref{eq:|mu+|<1}), namely setting $\mu_{\bar{z}}^{\phantom{z}z}=0$, automatically leads to a conformally flat metric, where $g_{11}=g_{22}$ and $g_{12}=0$, and this in turn coincides with the $I$ complex structure. \sk
+(Indeed, one can show that the complement, $|\mu_{\bar{z}}^{\phantom{z}z}|\geq1$, is associated to orientation-reversing diffeomorphisms, in which case the coefficient of $\sqrt{\det \,g_{ab}}$ in both expressions in (\ref{eq:rho+}) flips sign, the remaining terms being unaltered.)
+Saturating the first inequality in (\ref{eq:|mu+|<1}), namely setting $\mu_{\bar{z}}^{\phantom{z}z}=0$, automatically leads to a conformally-flat metric, where $g_{11}=g_{22}$ and $g_{12}=0$, and this in turn coincides with the $I$ complex structure. \sk

 Substituting (\ref{eq:rhomu-gab}) into (\ref{eq:Jmatrix}) leads to the following exact expression for the complex structure $J$ and determinant $\sqrt{g}=\sqrt{\det g_{ab}}$ in terms of the quantity $\mu_{\bar{z}}^{\phantom{a}z}$ (which we write as $\mu$ here in order to avoid unnecessary proliferation of indices) and $\rho$,